Atkinson-Lab/Post-QC/README.md

 # Post-QC
 Post variant-calling QC pipeline for orienting cohort data with a reference file.
-An additional step for merging and phasing jointly with a reference panel is also included.
+An additional step for merging, phasing jointly with a reference panel, and running local ancestry inference is also included.
 Both steps are implemented as automated scripts that can be called with bash.
-The main code is in bash, optimized for a module-based system (such as Lisa), but should work in most environments.
 Subscripts are in python.